ai-on-gke/website/site/content/docs/agentic/flowise/index.md

 ## Deploy the Ollama to serve LLMs

 1. Run this command in order to create a deployment manifest.
-The command will subsitute required values from the terraform:
+The command will substitute required values from the terraform:

 ```bash
 cat <<EOF > ../ollama-deployment.yml